 - Brenda will let you know if there is a spot immediately available or not.

-- If there is a spot available, please double-check that your singer can be available for the required rehearsal and performance dates.
-THEN print the registration form and fill it out.
-Enclose the non-refundable deposit in the amount noted on the form and follow the mailing instructions on the form.
+- If there is a spot available, please double-check that your singer can be available for the required rehearsal and performance dates found on the registration form, which Brenda will email to you.

-- The non-refundable deposit must be enclosed in order for us to hold your child’s place until September.
+- The fee must be paid online in order for us to hold your child’s place until September.

 - If there isn’t a spot immediately available, then you may choose to add your child’s name to the waiting list.